stared/cdl-the-tomorrow/README.md

 *(3-4 lines about what it is and how you did it)*

 ## Setup

+### Without setup

+Just run a Colab notebook: [just_run_it.ipynb](https://colab.research.google.com/github/stared/cdl-the-tomorrow/blob/main/just_run_it.ipynb).
+No installation needed, and you can even run it on a D-Wave quantum computer.

+### Local setup

 The project is managed by [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Install all dependencies by running in the command line: